Course - Advanced Computer Intensive Statistical Methods - MA8702

 Learning outcome

 1. Knowledge.
 The course gives a theoretical and methodological introduction and discussion of computational intensive statistical methods, but assumes also good computational skills.
-Topics to be discussed are a selection of the following; theory and methods for Markov chain Monte Carlo, Hidden Markov chains, Gaussian Markov random fields, mixtures, non-parametric methods and regression, splines, graphical models, latent Gaussian models and their approximate Bayesian inference.
+Topics to be discussed are a selection of the following; theory and methods for Markov chain Monte Carlo, sequential Monte Carlo methods, Hidden Markov chains, Gaussian Markov random fields, mixtures, non-parametric methods and regression, splines, graphical models, latent Gaussian models and their approximate Bayesian inference.
 2. Skills.
 The students should be able to use the basic computational intensive techniques in the modern theoretical statistics.
-In particular, Markov chain, Monte Carlo, Hidden Markov chains, Gaussian Markov random fields, mixtures, non-parametric methods and regression, splines, graphical models, latent Gaussian models and their approximate Bayesian inference.
+In particular, Markov chain Monte Carlo, sequential Monte Carlo methods, Hidden Markov chains, Gaussian Markov random fields, mixtures, non-parametric methods and regression, splines, graphical models, latent Gaussian models and their approximate Bayesian inference.
 3. Competence.
 The students should be able to participate in scientific discussions and conduct researches in statistics on high international level.
 They should be able to participate in applied projects involving statistical methods and apply their knowledge in problems in theoretical statistics.

 Learning methods and activities